Parental abuse by children: Multiple causes of abusive behavior

-Many people consider parent abuse to be the result of bad parenting, neglect, or the child suffering abuse themselves, which some certainly have experienced, but other adolescent abusers have had "normal" upbringing and have not suffered from these situations.
-Children may be subjected to violence on TV, in movies and in music, and that violence may come to be considered "normal."
-The breakdown of the family unit, poor or nonexistent relationships with an absent parent, as well as, debt, unemployment, and parental drug/alcohol abuse may all be contributing factors to abuse.
-Some other reasons for parental abuse according to several experts are:
+Many people consider parental abuse to be the result of certain parenting practices, neglect, or the child suffering abuse themselves, but other adolescent abusers have had "normal" upbringings and have not suffered from such situations.
+Children may be subjected to violence on TV, in movies and in music, and that violence may come to be considered "normal".
+The breakdown of the family unit, poor or nonexistent relationships with an absent parent, as well as debt, unemployment, and parental drug/alcohol abuse may all be contributing factors to abuse.
+Some other reasons for CPV according to several experts include: